 Credit: Natalie Kafader

 When choosing walking shoes, we think it's helpful to understand how your feet move.
 Through our testing, we've found that different shoes offer varying levels of support - but what's right for you depends on your natural walking pattern.
-Most of us have some degree of pronation (an inward roll of the foot) when we walk - it's completely normal and helps absorb impact.
-However, during our extensive testing, we've noticed that some people's feet roll inward more dramatically (overpronation) or barely at all (supination).
+Almost everyone has some degree of pronation or an inward rolling of the ankle.
+It is normal and helps absorb impact.
+However, some people's feet roll inward more dramatically, called overpronation, or barely at all, known as supination.

 If you overpronate: